RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 5. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
    * The copy_edge_points parameter determines which data values of these fabricated points will contain.

 6. Update the Station metadata.
+This does not include the Station's timesync data.
+   * Note that the Timesync data for a Station is unaltered from the data gathered during operation.

 7. Update the Data Window metadata to match the data.